Dominica wins gold at Carifta games

 Dominica wins gold at Carifta gamesDominica News Online - Monday, April 17th, 2017 at 3:26 PM

-Dominican athlete, Keyon Burton, has earned his country its first gold medal at the 2017 FLOW Carifta Games which are being held in Curacao.ion to Keyon
+Dominican athlete, Keyon Burton, has earned his country its first gold medal at the 2017 FLOW Carifta Games which are being held in Curacao.

 Burton achieved a throw of 62.14 metres to win the Boys Under 20 Javelin event held on Saturday.